Love from Judy

 Love from Judy is a musical with music by Hugh Martin, lyrics by Martin and Jack Gray, and a book by Eric Maschwitz and Jean Webster.
 It is based on Webster's novel and play Daddy-Long-Legs.
 The original production opened in Coventry in 1951 and then moved to the Saville Theatre on the West End and opened on September 25, 1952.
 The production was also televised in 1953.

 Productions

 The original production opened in Coventry, England in 1951 and was directed by Charles Hickman with choreography by Pauline Grant.
 The production starred Jean Carson as Jerusha Abbott.
 The rest of the cast included Barbara Deeks, Pixie Murphy, Moiya Kelly, Linda Gray, Vincent Lawson, Bill O'Connor, Audrey Freeman, June Whitfield, Johnny Brandon, William Greene, Adelaide Hall, Jeanette Landis, Francis Pidgeon, and Thane Bettany.
-The production transferred to the West End Saville Theatre the following year and opened on September 25.
+The production transferred to the Saville Theatre in the West End the following year and opened on September 25.